 Keeping Your Organization Out of Trouble

 The importance of Directors and Officer’s (D&O) Insurance cannot be understated.
 The Nonprofit Quarterly shares data regarding legal action taken against board members and how insurance can keep your nonprofit from bankruptcy.
-Read Directors and Officers Liability Insurance: Why It’s Worth the Cost.
+Read Board Insurance: Do You Really Need It?

 Leadership Transitions and Succession Planning